 Whitefly: These are small white flying insects that often rise up in a cloud when plants are disturbed or brushed against.
 Burpee Recommends: They are difficult to control without chemicals.
 Try hot pepper wax or insecticidal soap.
 Check with your Cooperative Extension Service for pesticide recommendations.

-How long with the fruit last in the refrigerator?
+How long will lingonberry fruit last in the refrigerator or freezer?
 Lingonberries can last 8 to 12 weeks in the refrigerator, and several years in the freezer.

-Do I need two varieties to get fruit?
+Do I need two plant varieties to get lingonberry fruit to grow?
 No, they are self-pollinating so you only need one plant to get fruit.

 Do I need to worry that a new lingonberry growth is covered with fine hairs?
 No, it is normal for the new growth to be covered with fine hairs.

 What does a Lingonberry taste like?
 Lingonberries have a tart taste similar to cranberries but are sweeter.
 They may be used like cranberries in jams and as fruitful additions to many dishes such as yogurt or cereal.

 Can I plant lingonberry plants in the same bed as my blueberries?
 Yes, they both need the same conditions and lingonberries make a wonderful groundcover.